Skip to main content

 • Heat: No

-The Belmint claims to be for the feet and calves, but the water level only reached my ankles.
+The Belmint foot spa claims to be for the feet and calves, but the water level only reached our ankles.
 While this model’s heater was fine, the massage rollers were squeaky and loud.

-Each side of the bath has three ridged rollers that are almost the length of my foot (I wear a size 8.5 women’s sneaker).
-These are tightly intertwined, much like the Ivation ones, but hurt my feet after consistent use.
-In order to not have these hurt or squeak, I had to lift my feet off of the rollers, which meant not being able to relax my muscles.
+Each side of the bath has three ridged rollers that are almost the length of a foot (our main tester wears a size 8.5 women’s sneaker).
+These are tightly intertwined but they tended to hurt after consistent use.
+In order to not have these hurt or squeak, we had to lift our feet off of the rollers, which meant not being able to fully relax our muscles.

 Pros